iifl-logo

 In accordance with SEBI (Listing Obligations and Disclosure requirements 2018) (Amendment) Regulations 2018, the Company is required to give details of significant changes (Change of 25% or more as compared to the immediately previous financial year) in key sector specific financial ratios.

-A comparative table showing synopsis of FY 2023-24 versus FY 2022-23 of Key Financial Ratio is provided below:
+A comparative table showing synopsis of FY 2024-25 versus FY 2023-24 of Key Financial Ratio is provided below:

 Ratios Numerator Denominator Current year Previous year Variance (in %) Explanations / Remarks

-Debt service coverage ratio (in times) Earning for Debt Service = Net Profit before taxes + Non-cash operating expenses+ Interest + Other non-cash adjustments Debt service = Interest and lease payments + Principal repayments* 11.42 8.41 35.84 Debt Service Coverage Ratio increase, the company has good earnings in servicing the Debt on time
+Debt service coverage Earning for Debt Service = ratio (in times) Debt service = Interest Net Profit before taxes + Non-cash operating expenses + Interest + Other non-cash adjustments 7.20 and lease payments + Principal repayments* 11.42 36.97 The company has

-Trade receivables turnover ratio (in times) Revenue from operations Average trade receivables N.A N.A (No Trade receivables).
+Trade receivables turnover ratio (in times) Revenue from operations Average trade receivables N.A N.A - (No Trade receivables).
 As the company Selling its products only after receiving the advance from Customers.

-Trade payables turnover ratio (in times) Purchase of Services and other expenses Average trade payables N.A N.A Since average trade payables are very neglizable hence not considered
+Trade payables turnover ratio (in times) Purchase of Services and other expenses Average trade payables N.A N.A - Since average trade payables are very neglizable hence not considered

-Return on investment (in %) - Unquoted Income generated from invested funds Average invested funds in treasury investments N.A.
-N.A Ratio not applicable as there is no income generated from invested funds
+Return on investment (in %) -Unquoted Income generated from invested funds Average invested funds in treasury investments N.A.
+N.A. - Ratio not applicable as there is no income generated from invested funds

 CAUTIONARY STATEMENT:

-This Management Discussion and Analysis contain forward looking statements within the meaning of applicable security laws and regulations that reflects your Companys current views with respect to future events and financial performance.
+This Management Discussion and Analysis contain forward looking statements within the meaning of applicable security laws and regulations that reflects your Company s current views with respect to future events and financial performance.
 The actual results may differ materially from those anticipated in the forward-looking statements as a result of many factors.
 The risks and uncertainties relating to these statements include, but are not limited to, risks and uncertainties, regarding fluctuations in earnings, our ability to manage growth, competition, economic growth in India, ability to attract and retain highly skilled professionals, time and cost over runs on contracts, government policies and actions with respect to investments, fiscal deficits, regulation etc. In accordance with the Code of Corporate Governance approved by the Securities and Exchange Board of India, shareholders and readers are cautioned that in the case of data and information external to the Company, no representation is made on its accuracy or comprehensiveness though the same are based on sources thought to be reliable.
-The Company does not undertake to make any announcement in case any of these forward looking statements become materially incorrect in future or update any forward looking statements made from time to time on behalf of the Company.
+The Company does not undertake to make any announcement in case any of these forward-looking statements become materially incorrect in future or update any forward-looking statements made from time to time on behalf of the Company.

 Knowledge Center